War (The Temptations song): Legacy of all versions

 The popular culture centered publication Stereogum released an article by music journalist Tom Breihan in January 2019 that retrospectively highlighted Edwin Starr's version of "War" as one of the greatest number one singles in the history of the Billboard Hot 100.
 In terms of musical genre and overall style, Breihan remarked that the "groove is huge and all-consuming", particularly since the listener will "hear little accents of guitar or saxophone in between the beats" yet "every instrument on the song, including Starr’s voice, is part of the rhythm section."
 He stated that the track fundamentally "is weaponized music... that’s impossible to ignore" as a form of social protest.
 While noting Starr's issues in the navigating the broader music industry, opining that Starr's "primal anti-violence roar outlived him" and may "live forever", Breihan additionally concluded, "Edwin Starr’s 'War' might be the greatest musical document of the movement that sprang up against a war— a hard, intense stomp-chant, as visceral as what the moment demanded."

 Music critic David Fricke has argued about Bruce Springsteen and the E Street Band's version of the song that "Springsteen gets right to the point, dedicating it to the post-Vietnam kids in the crowd ('The next time they’re gonna be lookin’ at you') before leading the E Street Band into an explosive reading of the... hit with his best tonsil-ripping yell".
 He also remarked upon "plenty of spitfire guitar" being a part of that version.
 Fricke praised the band's overall performance of the track and other songs during its 1970s and 1980s concerts in the pages of the popular culture magazine Rolling Stone.

+The Edwin Starr version was used in the first and third films of the Rush Hour trilogy, along with Small Soldiers and The Simpsons "Treehouse of Horror VIII" (in "The HΩmega Man").

+The song was heard in the trailer of the 2011 animated film Hoodwinked Too!
+Hood vs. Evil.